A fellow artist recently asked for advice on how to keep creating if you don't feel "in the mood"; have general malaise or just feel stuck.

 Perhaps there's a kind of "Galilean" undercurrent too ... everything I experience is based on my presence on this round earth, so the ideas that emanate from my terrestrial time are referenced on a globe.
 That's not to say my art practice doesn't have a spiritual component because at times I truly feel a divine connection as I work and there have been many deadlines or challenges I've met due to the assistance from the spiritual world.

-A circle on the other hand can have this wondrous feeling of wholeness and completion which I find very satisfying.
+A circle has this wondrous feeling of wholeness and completion which I find very satisfying.